ReSurfEMG/ReSurfEMG/README.md

     `environment.yml` file.
    * The command for Windows/Anaconda users can be something like:
      `conda env create -f environment.yml`.
-   * Linux users can create their own environment by hand.
+   * Linux users can create their own environment by hand (use install_dev as in setup).

 2. Open a notebook (we use [Jupyter notebooks](https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb)) in researcher_interface folder and interactively run the cells.
 You can use the command `jupyter notebook` to open a browser window on the folders of notebooks.
 Note, if you run with an installed library import appropriately